Anonymous Content

-Anonymous Content LLP (AC) is an independent global entertainment company founded in 1999 by CEO Steve Golin, Dave Morrison and Gore Verbinski.
+Anonymous Content LLP (AC) is an American independent global entertainment company founded in 1999 by CEO Steve Golin, Dave Morrison and Gore Verbinski.
 It is based in Los Angeles with offices in Culver City, New York City and London.

 History

 Anonymous Content was founded in 1999 by CEO Steve Golin, who had left Propaganda Films, Dave Morrison and Gore Verbinski.
 The company initially had a deal with USA Films to produce its pictures.
 The company began taking on the Anonymous Content name in 2000.
 In 2002, AC made its first foray into television with Crime & Punishment, a reality show that ran for three seasons on NBC.

 In May 2011, it was announced that AC's talent management division had added managers Tony Lipp, Sandra Chang and Doug Wald, who brought several major talents with them.

 In May 2014, it signed a three-year first look production deal with Paramount Television, where Paramount would produce and distribute scripted programming developed by AC.

 In February 2016, Kevin Cotter was hired as Director of Literary Affairs at the company's New York office, where he would oversee researching books, articles and other intellectual property for development and production.